Generalizing Riemann curvature to Regge metrics

-When metric approximation is sufficiently good so as to have $C_g$ bounded independently of meshsize, then rates of convergence can be quantified from the above result.
-As an example, let $\OptInt[k]:\Cinf[\Omega,\Sc]\to\Regge_h^k$ be an interpolation operator into the Regge finite element space satisfying the following conditions: there exists a $p\in [2,\infty]$ such that the interpolant can be continuously extended to symmetric tensor fields in $W^{k+1,p}(\Omega)$ and
+\end{theorem} When the metric approximation is sufficiently good to have $C_g$ bounded independently of meshsize, then rates of convergence can be quantified from the above result.
+As an example, let $\OptInt[k]:\Cinf[\Omega,\Sc]\to\Regge_h^k$ be an interpolation operator into the Regge finite element space satisfying the following best-approximation conditions: there exists a $p\in [2,\infty]$ such that the interpolant can be continuously extended to symmetric tensor fields in $W^{k+1,p}(\Omega)$ and

-The canonical Regge interpolant \cite{li18} is an example of an interpolant fulfilling \eqref{eq:interp_cond}.
-It is well defined for $g$ in $W^{s,p}(\Omega)$ with $s>(N-1)/p$, a sufficient condition for defining traces on boundaries of codimension up to $N-1$.
-Then setting e.g. $p=N$ meets the requirements.
-An Oswald interpolant, performing local elementwise $L^2$-projections and averaging the degrees of freedom shared by different elements, also leads to a valid choice if the requirements are weakened to hold on element patches, see e.g. \cite[Appendix A]{GN2023} for an example.
+The canonical Regge interpolant, cf. \eqref{eq:RegInt}, \cite{li18} is an example of an interpolant fulfilling \eqref{eq:interp_cond}.
+It is well-defined for $g$ in $W^{s,p}(\Omega)$ with $s>(N-1)/p$, a sufficient condition for defining traces on boundaries of codimension up to $N-1$.
+Then, setting, e.g., $p=N$ meets the requirements.
+An Oswald-type interpolant \cite{oswaldBPXpreconditionerP1Elements1993}, \cite[Section 22.2]{ernFiniteElementsApproximation2021}, Appendix~\ref{sec:numerical-analysis-prelims}, performing local elementwise $L^2$-projections and averaging the degrees of freedom shared by different elements, also leads to a valid choice if the requirements are weakened to hold on element patches, see e.g. \cite[Appendix A]{GN2023} for an example.

 \begin{corollary} Suppose the assumptions of Theorem~\ref{thm:conv_Riemann} hold.
-Assume further that $\gappr=\OptInt[k] g\in\Regge_h^k$, for some integer $k\geq 0$ for $N=2$ and $k\geq 1$ for $N\geq 3$, and $\OptInt[k]$ is an interpolation operator fulfilling~\eqref{eq:interp_cond} for some $p\in [2,\infty]$.
+Assume further that $\gappr=\OptInt[k] \gex\in\Regge_h^k$, for some integer $k\geq 0$ for $N=2$ and $k\geq 1$ for $N\geq 3$, and $\OptInt[k]$ is an interpolation operator fulfilling~\eqref{eq:interp_cond} for some $p\in [2,\infty]$.
 Then there exists $h_0>0$ and $C>0$ depending on $N$, $\Omega$, $k$, $C_0$, $C_1$, $C_2$, $\|\gex\|_{W^{2,\infty}(\Omega)}$, and $\|\gex^{-1}\|_{\Linf[\Omega]}$ such that for all $h\leq h_0$

-For $p=\infty$ the right-hand side is $C\max_{T \in \T_h}h_T^{k+1}|g|_{W^{k+1,\infty}(T)}$. \end{corollary}
+For $p=\infty$ the right-hand side is $C\max_{T \in \T_h}h_T^{k+1}|\gex|_{W^{k+1,\infty}(T)}$. \end{corollary}